rednaga/APKiD/README.md

 This tool is available under a dual license: a commercial one suitable for closed source projects and a GPL license that can be used in open source software.

 Depending on your needs, you must choose one of them and follow its policies.
-A detail of the policies and agreements for each license type are available in the LICENSE.COMMERCIAL and LICENSE.GPL files.
+A detail of the policies and agreements for each license type are available in the [LICENSE.COMMERCIAL](LICENSE.COMMERCIAL) and [LICENSE.GPL](LICENSE.GPL) files.

 # Hacking

-This section is useful if you want to install the latest version in order to make changes, develop your own rules, and so on.

-Clone this repository, compile the rules, and install the package in editable mode:
+If you want to install the latest version in order to make changes, develop your own rules, and so on, simply clone this repository, compile the rules, and install the package in editable mode:

 ```bash
 git clone https://github.com/rednaga/APKiD